-When I finally met her Dad during the Easter weekend in 1965 I had heard many stories from Cathy about him and what a brilliant man he was with outstanding character.
+When I finally met her Dad during the Easter weekend in 1965 I had heard many stories about him from Cathy and what a brilliant man he was with outstanding character.
 I had a bit of anxiety prior to our meeting, because I wanted to make a good first impression.
 I was planning to ask for his blessing for our marriage the following August.
-The first thing I discovered was he was a man of few words.
+The first thing I discovered he was a man of few words.
 At our initial meeting and seemingly for several years afterward I don’t recall him initiating a conversation with me.
 He was not impolite or rude, but I was never quite certain in those early years whether he liked me or approved of me as Cathy’s husband.
-Her mom, on the other hand, was open and verbal, and I was confident of her approval; so that was sufficient.
+Her Mom, on the other hand was open and verbal, and I was confident of her approval, so that was sufficient.
 I believed if Virginia (Mom) approved then George (Dad) approved also.

 An attorney was engaged and on the appointed court date both Mom and Dad appeared with the necessary documentation of the work which had been done and presented the detailed accounting to the judge.
 The judge very carefully examined the documents, looked at Dad and asked, “George, did you do this work?”
 Dad said, “Yes Judge, and that is my bill for the work.”
 The judge looked at the defendant while striking his gavel on the stand and said, “The court orders the defendant to pay George Young the full amount of this bill.”
 The defense lawyer said, “Judge, we have not presented our defense.”
 The judge quickly said, “There is no need for you to speak.
 Everyone who has lived in this community for any period of time knows the integrity and honesty of George Young.
 If he says he did the work and this is his bill, then you must pay it because it is fair and reasonable.
 Case dismissed.”